LeonarthCG/Snek-GBA/README.md

 * Programming and Tiles: https://github.com/LeonarthCG
 * Title and Victory screens: https://twitter.com/CeciDibujera https://ko-fi.com/A044FBN
 * Testing: Sme and 2wb/eliwan
-* Sound: https://Freesound.org, full credits on the sound section.
+* Sound: https://Freesound.org, full credits in the sound section.

 # Sounds

 All songs and sound effects are from freesound.org.

-The following changes were done to all of the sounds using Wavosaur, unless they already had that propierty:
+The following changes were done to all of the sounds using Wavosaur, unless they already had that property:
 * Converted to Mono.
 * Changed format to .wav.
 * Resampled to 11025hz.
 * Bit depth changed to 8bits.
 * Normalized to 0db.
-* Trimmed the empty ends of the non-looping sounds.
+* Silences trimmed for non-looping sounds.
-* All songs convertd to .bin format using Wav2gba.
+* And finally, convertd to .bin format using Wav2gba.

-A full list of credits for all sounds:
+A full list of credits for all sounds and songs:
 * Main theme: [Video Game 7.wav by djgriffin](https://freesound.org/people/djgriffin/sounds/172561/) under the [Attribution Noncommercial License](https://creativecommons.org/licenses/by-nc/3.0/)
 * Eat egg: [Water_Gulp.wav by Q.K.](https://freesound.org/people/Q.K./sounds/56271/) under the [Creative Commons 0 License](https://creativecommons.org/publicdomain/zero/1.0/)
 * Change speed, pause/unpause: [Select by TiesWijnen](https://freesound.org/people/TiesWijnen/sounds/413310/) under the [Creative Commons 0 License](https://creativecommons.org/publicdomain/zero/1.0/)